Miami-Dade County Public Schools to relax mask mandates

-MIAMI (WSVN) - Miami-Dade County Public Schools Superintendent Alberto Carvalho on Saturday announced that there might be a relaxation to protective protocols very soon.
+MIAMI (WSVN) - Miami-Dade County Public Schools Superintendent Alberto Carvalho said the district is “poised to relax protective protocols” in the fight against COVID-19.

-School officials said there have been two consecutive weeks of less than 100 COVID cases per 100,000 residents in Miami-Dade County.
+In a tweet posted Saturday, the superintendent said there have been two consecutive weeks of less than 100 COVID cases per 100,000 residents in Miami-Dade County, and an announcement about what that means for public schools could come as early as Monday.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.